SitecoreSupport/Sitecore.Support.207513/readme.md

 # Sitecore.Support.207513
-Contains, StartsWith, EndsWith LINQ methods might not work as expeced wehn using Azure Search provider
+Content Tree search may not work when using Azure Search provider

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.207513/blob/master/LICENSE).